 11. Ten Hill Place Hotel, Old & New Towns of Edinburgh

 This stylish 4-star hotel will make you feel right at home!
-Located in the Old Town by Surgeon’s Hall, each room is unique and comfortable, luxurious and welcoming, with modern furnishings, a contemporary design and all the essentials you need for your stay.
-You can even choose by which type of mattress you prefer!
+Located in the Old Town by Surgeon’s Hall, each room is unique and comfortable with modern furnishings, a contemporary design and all the essentials you need for your stay.
+You can even choose which type of mattress you prefer!

-Enjoy a delicious meal or drink in the hotel’s restaurant with a spot of fine dining.
-Or venture out into the city where you’ll be met by incredible architecture, a delectable array of food and drink options, as well as hundreds of award-winning attractions and things to do.
+Enjoy a delicious meal or drink in the hotel’s restaurant with a spot of fine dining or venture out into the city where you’ll be met by incredible architecture and award-winning attractions.

 Book a stay at Ten Hill Place Hotel.

-Recharge your batteries as you watch the sun set (or rise!) over the bay, with plenty of vantage points to find, places to walk and cycle, beach day locations, and more, making it the ideal place for a couple’s retreat.
+Recharge your batteries as you watch the sun set (or rise!) over the bay, with plenty of vantage points to find, places to walk and cycle, beach day locations and more, making it the ideal place for a retreat.